Australia–Turkey relations: Contemporary

 On 5 October 1967, the governments of Australia and Turkey signed an agreement to allow Turkish citizens to immigrate to Australia.
 Prior to this recruitment agreement, there were less than 3,000 people of Turkish origin in Australia.
 According to the Australian Bureau of Statistics, nearly 19,000 Turkish immigrants arrived from 1968 to 1974.
 The first Turkish immigrants were greeted at Sydney International Airport by Turkish Cypriots, whilst Turkish immigrants who moved to Melbourne were greeted at Essendon Airport by members of the Cyprus Turkish Association.
 They came largely from rural areas of Turkey; at the time, approximately 30% were skilled and 70% were unskilled workers.
 However, this changed in the 1980s when the number of skilled Turks applying to enter Australia had increased considerably.
 Over the next 35 years the Turkish population rose to almost 100,000.
 More than half of the Turkish community settled in Victoria, mostly in the north-western suburbs of Melbourne.

+Atatürk Monument in Albany, Western Australia The construction of Atatürk memorials in Australia are considered a proof of an evident "incursion of Turkish state politics" into Australian public places by many community members who oppose their construction.

 A ballot was held to allocate passes for Australians and New Zealanders wishing to attend Anzac Day commemorations at Gallipoli in 2015.
 Of the 10,500 people who could be safely, securely and comfortably accommodated at the Anzac Commemorative Site, in 2015 this comprised places for 8,000 Australians, 2,000 New Zealanders and 500 official representatives of all nations involved in the Gallipoli campaign.
 Only those who received an offer of attendance passes attended the commemorations in 2015.

 In March 2019, Australian Prime Minister Scott Morrison condemned "reckless" and "highly offensive" comments made by Turkish president Recep Tayyip Erdoğan.
 Erdoğan repeatedly showed video taken by the Christchurch mosque shooter to his supporters at campaign rallies for upcoming local elections and said Australians and New Zealanders who came to Turkey with anti-Muslim sentiments "would be sent back in coffins like their grandfathers were" during the Gallipoli campaign of World War I.